• Skip to primary navigation

 If you've been looking for a healthier alternative to traditional tempura flour, a gluten-free flour blend can be a great substitution.

-With its smooth and fluffy texture, it’s not only an ideal base for the crunchy coating of tempura vegetables but also adds a touch of nuttiness to your cooking.
+With its smooth and fluffy texture, it's not only an ideal base for the crunchy coating of tempura vegetables but also adds some nuttiness to your cooking.

 When substituting gluten-free flour mix in place of tempura flour, you'll want to combine equal parts potato starch, tapioca starch/flour, and white rice flour.